 3.2.5 Plant biomass

 The effects of irrigation regimes on above-ground dry biomass were not significant until 40 DAS (Figure 5).
 The restriction to water supply affected in the post-anthesis period (during 80 DAS) had a large effect on final biomass (I3 and I4).
 Although not significantly different among treatments during the anthesis period and post-anthesis period (50 DAS,60 DAS,70 DAS), the crop still can grow rapidly and accumulate substantial biomass at 80 DAS for the treatments of I1 (928 g plant -1) and I2 (824 g plant -1).
 The results suggested that soil moisture should be maintained at least 20 - 25 % depletion of available soil water until post-anthesis.
-Thus, it can retain the capacity to respond with high growth rates during their prolonged growth and have a more favorable allocation of biomass to seed growth.
+Thus, it can retain the capacity to respond with high growth rates during its prolonged growth and have a more favorable allocation of biomass to seed growth.
 Nobre et al. (2010) also confirmed that the soil water content exerted a positive effect on the biomass of the sunflower plants.

 I1=10-15%SMD I2=20-25%SMD I3=40-45%SMD I4=60-65%SMD

 Figure 5.
-Above ground dry biomass as affected by different water regimes
+Above-ground dry biomass as affected by different water regimes

 3.2.6.
 Yield and yield components

-The number of seeds per head is one of the most important yield components in sunflower.
+The number of seeds per head is one of the most important yield components in sunflowers.
 Irrigation regimes showed significant effects on the number of seed head-1, 1000 seed weight, and head diameter (Table 6).
 In this study, the number of filled seed head-1 was decreased by increasing water deficit, with the minimum average value of 558 seeds observed for I4.
-The maximum and minimum 1000 seed weight were obtained at I1 and I4, respectively.
+The maximum and minimum 1000 seed weights were obtained at I1 and I4, respectively.
 A significant reduction in the number of filled seed head-1 resulted from a reduced head diameter and an increase in the unfilled seed percentage with an increase in water shortage (data not shown).
 The highest seed yield was possible when the irrigation level was high (i.e., I1), which could be attributed to an increase in both the number of seeds and 1000 seed weight in I1.
 Deficit irrigation had a pronounced effect on crop yield and yield attributes such as head diameter and 1000 seed weight, both of which decreased progressively as the water deficit increased and ultimately reduced the seed yield.
-Mahendra et al., (2000) reported that seed yield was enhanced with an increase in the number of irrigations.
-Taha et al., (2001) and Khot & Patil (2002) reported that 100 seed weight was linearly related to the amount of irrigation.
+Mahendra et al. (2000) reported that seed yield was enhanced with an increase in the number of irrigations.
+Taha et al. (2001) and Khot & Patil (2002) reported that 100 seed weight was linearly related to the amount of irrigation.

 The seed setting % is evident in the response of irrigation treatments (I1, I2, and I3) that led to a better yield in comparison with late irrigation (I4).
 The size of the sunflower head, i.e., its diameter, is an important factor that affects the seed yield by influencing the number of seeds per head and the size of the seed itself (Balalic et al., 2016).
 Other studies have shown that the number of irrigations increases sunflower head diameter (Rauf et al., 2012; Gholinezhad et al., 2016).